University of Pennsylvania School of Nursing

 Nursing school in Philadelphia, U.S.

 The University of Pennsylvania School of Nursing (more commonly referred to as Penn Nursing) is an undergraduate and graduate institution at the University of Pennsylvania, located in Philadelphia.
+Penn's nursing education began with the Hospital of the University of Pennsylvania's nurse training program in 1886.
+The university's collegiate nursing degree program began in 1935.

 According to U.S. News & World Report, the School of Nursing at Penn is among the top-ranked undergraduate and graduate nursing schools in the United States.
-The School of Nursing receives approximately $480 million in funding from the National Institutes of Health, making it among the most highly funded nursing schools in the country.
+The School of Nursing receives approximately $480 million in funding from the National Institutes of Health, and has been described as among the most highly funded nursing schools in the country.